Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Theory

 The final approximation is justified when \(\tobs \ll 1 / \kAB(\blam)\), in which case trajectories only have time for either zero or one reaction event.

 Following Ref.~\cite{bolhuis2002transition}, the probability of a reaction can also be computed as

-where \(h_A\) and \(h_B\) are indicator functions that evaluate to zero or one so as to constrain trajectories to begin as reactants and end as products.
-Here, the probability of trajectory \(\xvec\) given parameters \(\blam\) is \(P(\xvec|\blam)\), which can be decomposed in terms of an equilibrium Boltzmann probability for the initial configuration \(\xb(0)\) times the (normalized) probability of subsequent dynamics given that initialization.
-That is to say
+where \(\beta = (k_{\rm B} T)^{-1}\) is the inverse temperature, \(k_{\rm B}\) is Boltzmann's constant, and\(h_A\) and \(h_B\) are indicator functions that evaluates to zero or one so as to constrain trajectories to end as products.
+Here the probability of trajectory \(\xvec\) has been decomposed into a product of the equilibrium Boltzmann probability for the initial reactant configuration \(\xb(0)\) times the (normalized) probability of subsequent dynamics given that initialization, \(P(\xvec | \blam, \xb(0))\).
+The canonical partition function of the reactant state,

-where \(Z_{A}(\blam)\) is the canonical partition function of the reactant state, \(\beta = (k_{\rm B} T)^{-1}\) is the inverse temperature, and \(k_{\rm B}\) is Boltzmann's constant.
-Recognizing that the denominator of Eq.~\eqref{eq:reactive} evaluates to 1 as the integral over a normalized probability density and introducing this decomposition yields